groupdocs-signature/GroupDocs.Signature-Products/content/signature/nodejs-java/stamp/pdf.en.md

 ############################# Steps ############################
 steps:
     enable: true
-    title: "Guide to embedding stamps in PDF documents using JavaScript"
+    title: "Guide to embedding stamps in PDF using JavaScript"
     content: |
       [GroupDocs.Signature](/signature/nodejs-java/) provides a powerful tool for creating and embedding stamps, which can significantly enhance Node.js via Java applications.
 Use this feature to craft and apply custom stamps to your document pages.